himanshurajgupta/cronparser/README.md

 Just run one command and the application can run as webapp

-You can hit the endpoint through curl http://localhost:8080/parse Go to project root
+You can hit the endpoint through curl command at http://localhost:8080/parse

+Go to project root and execute below commands
 ```
 $ cd target/
 $ java -jar cronparser-1.0.jar